Falling in Food Pits

 Be blessed

-• Amen, Rose – I believe pulling down strongholds requires prayer AND practicality.
-We pray, plus do what the Lord tells us to do to protect ourselves from what is harming us.
+• Thank you for sharing your perspective, Rose.
+I believe pulling down strongholds requires prayer AND practicality.
+Yes we pray for God’s guidance and strength, PLUS we do what the Lord tells us to do!
+We need His protection from that which is harming us.
 For example, if a known thief stalked your neighborhood, would you just pray about it but leave your door unlocked?
 Of course not!
 Therefore, if a particular food is causing you to lose self-control, then you would replace it with something else that you like, but doesn’t cause those harmful side effects.
 Prayer and practicality 🙂

 • {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}